 - Using a fork, poke the meat all over, both sides, to tenderize it; season with salt and pepper.

 - Place another pot, large and wide bottomed, on the burner over high heat.
 Put 2 tablespoons of the scallion infused olive oil in the pot, and jiggle the pot to distribute the oil evenly across the bottom.
 Sear the meat until still rare on the inside, but nicely charred on the outside – 2 to 2-1/2 minutes per side should be plenty.
-Transfer to a plate, and set aside for now.
+Transfer to a plate, tent the plate to keep the meat warm, and set aside for now.

 - Reduce the heat to medium, add the onion and ginger halves into the pot, and cook, stirring and turning the halves now and then, for about 4 minutes.

-- Next, add in 3 cups of water, the broth, the cinnamon stick and the star anise.
+- Next, add in 6 cups of broth, the cinnamon stick and the star anise.
 Lower the heat to just a simmer, and gently cook for 20 to 25 minutes.

 - While the soup is cooking, chop the green onions into small pieces, and mince the Thai chili peppers.
 Note: if you like super hot and spicy, leave the seeds in.
 For less heat, remove the seeds.